AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ### Using Adobe Advertising Traffic Metrics for Non-Adobe Advertising Dimensions

-Adobe Advertising provides Analytics with [advertising-specific traffic metrics  and the related dimensions from DSP and [!DNL [!DNL Search]]](advertising-metrics-in-analytics.md).
+Adobe Advertising provides Analytics with [advertising-specific traffic metrics  and the related dimensions from [!DNL DSP] and [!DNL Search]](advertising-metrics-in-analytics.md).
 The Adobe Advertising-provided metrics are applicable only to the specified Adobe Advertising dimensions, and data isn't available for other dimensions in [!DNL Analytics].

 For example, if you view the [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] metrics by Account, which is an Adobe Advertising dimension, then you'll see the total [!UICONTROL AMO Clicks] and [!UICONTROL AMO Cost] by account.